lscarpi/homelab/readme.md

 Now, you can access your Portainer instance by going to `portainer.yourdomain.com`.

 From here, you can deploy the rest of the services using the Portainer UI or by using the kubectl command line.

+After deploying the services, if you wish to expose them to the internet, you can do so by following the same steps as for the Portainer service.
+Through the Cloudflare Public Hostnames.